Experience

 Grief Specialist

-Contact me to schedule a complimentary phone session to assess your unique needs and determine together what services are the best fit for you.
+My services include Grief Counseling for individuals, couples, and families; facilitation of in-person and virtual Grief Support Groups; and Grief Education for organizations supporting staff, clients, and communities living with loss.
+Contact me to schedule a complimentary phone call to assess your unique needs and determine together what services are the best fit for you.